ahmetkozal/the-c-programming-language-second-edition-solutions/README.md

-I'm learning C from scratch by following the book "The C Programming Languge".
+I'm learning C from scratch by following the book "The C Programming Language".